 CHS financed the acquisitions of Infusion Solutions, Infusion Partners of Brunswick, Infusion Partners of Melbourne and East Goshen Pharmacy with borrowings under its first lien credit facility.
 CHS financed the acquisition of Applied from a portion of the proceeds of the sale of 8,048,079 shares of its common stock to the Kohlberg Entities, certain other third party investors and members of CHS's management, which shares were sold for an aggregate of approximately \$10.5 million.
 The acquisition of Wilcox Medical was funded through the issuance of 4,000 shares of preferred stock for a total consideration of \$4.0 million.
-The acquisition of Infusion Partners of Lexington was funded through the issuance of 6,000 shares of preferred stock for total consideration of \$6.0 million.
+The acquisition of Infusion Partners of Lesington was funded through the issuance of 6,000 shares of preferred stock for total consideration of \$4.0 million.
+The acquisition of Infusion was funded through the issuance of 4,000 shares of preferred stock for total consideration of \$4.0 million.
+The acquisition of S0.0 million.
 The acquisition of National Health Infusion was funded through the issuance of 4,000 shares of preferred stock for total consideration of \$4.0 million.
-The acquisition of Option Health was funded through the issuance of 5,000 shares of preferred stock for total consideration of \$5.0 and the issuance of a note payable of \$2.3 million.
+The acquisition of Partners of Lesington was funded through the issuance of 5,000 shares of preferred stock for total consideration of \$4.0 million.
+The acquisition of National Health Infusion was funded through the issuance of 4,000 shares of preferred stock for total consideration of \$4.0 million.
+The acquisition of Option Health was funded through the issuance of 5,000 shares of preferred stock for total consideration of \$5.0 million.